E-cigarettes (‘electronic cigarettes’) are battery-operated devices designed to look and feel similar to cigarettes or cigars.

 Under current laws relating to nicotine, it is illegal to sell, buy, or use e-cigarettes that contain nicotine in Australia.

-It is also illegal to sell products that look like cigarettes or cigars (but don’t contain nicotine) in Queensland, South Australia and Western Australia.
+It is also illegal to sell products that look like cigarettes or cigars in some states.

 Use and effects of e-cigarettes

-Some people say they use e-cigarettes so they can smoke in smoke-free places or to reduce or stop smoking.
+Some people say they use e-cigarettes so they can smoke in smoke-free places (see 'Use of e-cigarettes in public places', below) or to reduce or stop smoking.
 But e-cigarettes are not approved in Australia to help you quit smoking.